galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 ## Filter Uninformative Reads

 We apply some filters to the reads after the mapping.
-ATAC-Seq datasets can have a lot of reads that map to the mitchondrial genome because it is nucleosome-free and thus very accessible to Tn5 insertion.
-The mitchondrial genome is uninteresting for ATAC-Seq so we remove these reads.
+CUT & RUN datasets can have a lot of reads that map to the mitchondrial genome because it is nucleosome-free and thus very accessible to the pA-MNase.
+CUT & RUN inserts adapter more easily in open chromatin regions due to the pA-MNase activity.
+The mitchondrial genome is uninteresting for CUT&RUN so we remove these reads.
 We also remove reads with low mapping quality and reads that are not properly paired.

 > ### {% icon hands_on %} Hands-on: Filtering of uninformative reads